 This does not mean students should avoid writing about COVID-19 altogether.
 Many applications, such as the Common Application and the Coalition Application, are providing coronavirus-specific prompts with the purpose of giving students the opportunity to share their pandemic experiences.
 Students should try to limit writing about COVID-19 to these prompts and use their main essays to elaborate upon their interests and perspectives beyond COVID-19.

-5. Check out online editing services to take your essay to the next level.
+5. Check out essay editing services to take your essay to the next level

 Online admissions essay editing services are ideal for international students who struggle with English or simply want to take their essays to the next level.
 Students should take care to choose a company that’s reputable and employs highly qualified editors.